bariskiray/Tetris2048/README.md

-Tetris 2048 project with using StdDrae lib.
+Tetris 2048 project with using StdDraw lib.